thomascgray/mesbg-bgab/README.md

 - specific heroes are allowed soliders from OTHER armies in their warband; support this

+- upgrading units allowing changes to any of the stats of a unit

+- support buying increases in a heros might, will, and fate for different point costs

+- i THINK mumakil can just be a hero and the warband is any units taht can ride on it, etc.

+- things to put in data for easy access with TTS
+  - spells
+  - special rules

 **Things I Know Are Missing (For Now!):**

 - siege engines